yycjs/framework-shootout/slides.md

 * Model: The data/domain model
 * View: The view and view logic (buttons, templates, UI events)
-* View Model: Converting model data top view data (data-binding)
+* View Model: Converting model data to view data and back (data-binding)

 ---

 ## Client side MVP

 * Model: The data/domain model
-* View: The view and view logic (buttons, templates, UI events)
+* View: The view (buttons, templates, routes UI events to presenter)
-* Presenter: Converting model data top view data (data-binding)
+* Presenter: The middle-man between the view and the model (logic goes here!)

 ---